CGPS-WPC-TheWilder-ness/piecespace_public/digital/professional/FuelNetwork_coverletter.md

-**Welcome!**
+**Welcome!
+I'm Blair.**

-**This is an aspect of my peace process directed to Fuel Network and Co.; despite its lengthiness, I hope this written piece provides your overall process with data/information/insight helpful to your hard problem on hand,**
+**This is a sample written composition piece intended for inspection by Fuel Network and Co.;**

+**despite its lengthiness, I hope this written piece provides your overall process with data/information/insight helpful for whatever your hard problem on hand might be at the time being,**

 In my world, the first thing I do is treat peace as a computational, piecewise-continuous, evolutionary, optimization _process_—not a product.
 Everything else follows from there, the peace-process always comes first.
 This is my unique value proposition and personal operating platform.